dilmaheu/dilmahtea.me/docs/guides/typescript.md

 Title: TypeScript
 ---

 Our codebase consists of both TypeScript and JavaScript files.
 We want to gradually migrate to TypeScript.
-But, we aren't giving it a high priority right now since it'll cost us a lot of efforts.
+But we aren't giving it a high priority right now since it'll cost us a lot of efforts.
 So, we are trying to write new code in TypeScript as much as possible but keeping the existing code as it is.

 Astro supports TypeScript out of the box.
-So, we don't need to do anything special to use TypeScript in our codebase.
+So, we needn't to do anything special to use TypeScript in our codebase.
 It can be configured in the `tsconfig.json` file.
 Check out the [TypeScript Astro guide](https://docs.astro.build/en/guides/typescript/) for more details.

 ## TODOs